polterguy/magic/docs/deploy-digitalocean.md

   magic
 ```

-The volumes are reused, so all data persists; the frontend and system files are
+The Caddy container keeps running untouched.
+The volumes are reused, so all
+data persists; the new frontend is overwritten into `etc/www` at startup, and
-refreshed from the new image automatically at startup.
+`system`/`misc` come fresh from the new image.

 ## HTTPS

-The droplet serves plain HTTP on port 80.
-For production use, put it behind TLS
-— e.g. a DigitalOcean Load Balancer with a managed certificate, or your own
-reverse proxy (Caddy/nginx with Let's Encrypt) on the same droplet.
+Handled automatically: the deployment starts a [Caddy](https://caddyserver.com)
+reverse proxy that obtains and renews a free Let's Encrypt certificate for your
+domain.
+Certificates live in persistent volumes (`caddy_data`, `caddy_config`),
+so rebuilds and reboots don't trigger re-issuance.
+The only requirement is that
+your domain's A record points at the droplet — Caddy handles everything else,
+including redirecting HTTP to HTTPS.

 ## Additional Databases (Optional)